 Prejudice, stereotyping, and discrimination often show different psychological patterns depending on which social group they are targeting.
-My research focuses on these differences, highlighting cases where addressing underexamined target groups reveals novel insights about bias that would otherwise have escaped notice.
+My research focuses on these differences, highlighting cases where addressing underexamined target groups reveals insights about bias that might otherwise have escaped notice.

 Some of my work has focused on two specific kinds of stigmatized groups that pervade our social environment yet receive relatively little mainstream attention—intermediate social groups and people with concealable stigmatized identities.